finos/legend-sdlc/docs/re-architecture-worklog.md

     gates — needs thought about what it would certify); metrics and health surfaces on the SPI remain deferred/additive (the one sub-L6 prometheus counter was dropped at extraction).

+### Correction (2026-09-17, found by the PR's GitLab Docker integration tests): GitLab4J's runtime JSON dependency lost at extraction

+The `gitlab-docker-int-test-latest-twelve` workflow failed on the Phase 5 PR: all 7 `IntegrationTestGitLab*` classes errored in suite setup with `NoClassDefFoundError: com/fasterxml/jackson/module/jaxb/JaxbAnnotationIntrospector`, raised while GitLab4J's Jersey client built its JSON message body provider for its first request.

+- **Root cause**: the root pom's `gitlab4j-api` management excludes `jackson-module-jaxb-annotations` and `jackson-jaxrs-base` (since the gitlab4j 5.x upgrade, #980), but the Jersey JSON provider GitLab4J registers on its client needs `jackson-module-jaxb-annotations` at runtime.
+  Inside the server the jar arrived through the server's own direct `jackson-jaxrs-json-provider` dependency; Step 5 part 3 moved the GitLab code, and its integration tests, into a module with no such dependency.
+  The standard server was unaffected — its runtime classpath still carries the jar — but the backend jar on any other classpath (these tests; an assembly without the server's Jackson JAX-RS dependency) failed on its first GitLab call.
+- **Why Phase 5 shipped it**: none of the module's unit tests constructs GitLab4J's HTTP client, and the integration tests run only under the `test-gitlab-docker` profile against a GitLab container, which the per-step local verification did not run.
+- **Fix (this commit)**: `legend-sdlc-backend-gitlab` declares `jackson-jaxrs-json-provider` at runtime scope exactly as `legend-sdlc-server` declares it (same `jakarta.activation-api` exclusion, same managed version) — deliberately the server's declaration rather than the narrower `jackson-module-jaxb-annotations` alone, so the GitLab client runs against the Jackson JAX-RS configuration production has run since the gitlab4j 5.x upgrade, whose first attempt (#976, reverted) generated incorrect JSON.
+The gitlab4j exclusions are untouched.
+On the record from the history: #976 already carried the same exclusions; the JSON fix #980 added over it is `BaseServer`'s `ContextResolver<ObjectMapper>`, which stands.
+A first attempt at this correction — version-managing `jackson-module-jaxb-annotations` in the root pom with the activation exclusion — was rejected: exclusions in `dependencyManagement` apply transitively, and would have stripped `jakarta.activation-api` from `legend-sdlc-generation-service`, `legend-sdlc-test-generation`, and several Maven plugins.
+- **Classpath evidence**: ordered runtime and test classpaths (`dependency:build-classpath`) compared for every reactor module with and without the change are identical except in `legend-sdlc-backend-gitlab`, which gains `jackson-jaxrs-json-provider`, `jackson-jaxrs-base`, `jackson-module-jaxb-annotations` (all 2.10.5), and `jakarta.xml.bind-api` — all already on the server's runtime classpath at those versions.
+Every Jackson, Jersey, JAX-RS, and GitLab4J artifact on the module's test classpath is on the server's runtime classpath at the same version.
+The server's extras (Dropwizard's Jackson setup, server-side Jersey, `jersey-metainf-services`) cannot reach GitLab4J's client: it sets `jersey.config.client.disableAutoDiscovery` and `jersey.config.client.disableMetainfServicesLookup`, and its only JSON providers are the `JacksonJson` and `JacksonFeature` it registers itself (alongside `MultiPartFeature`; checked in the gitlab4j 5.8.0 bytecode, as is jersey-common 2.25.1's `ServiceFinderBinder` honoring the lookup flag), so the tests exercise the client's JSON configuration as production has it.
+- Verified: locally, without a GitLab container, all 7 integration test classes now get past client construction and fail only on `Connection refused` (before the fix: the `NoClassDefFoundError`);
+  `legend-sdlc-backend-gitlab` `mvn install javadoc:javadoc` green (55 tests, checkstyle, PMD, `dependency:analyze`, enforcer); `legend-sdlc-server` enforcer (dependency convergence) green.
+The run against a real GitLab is the workflow's.